bristolkr/blog_app/README.md

 ## Requirement

-- [ ] You can use Devise or just use Omniauth by itself ([like we did in class](https://github.com/tiy-tpa-rails-q2-2015/banzai/commit/bfeac48d009489c8b208b0dfa8df3c1d954e08ab)).
+- [ ] Set up Omniauth alongside Devise.
 - [ ] Use Twitter, Github, Facebook, Google, whatever provider you want.
 - [ ] Users should be able to sign in and out, just as before.
 - [ ] Deploy your updated app to Heroku.